EU AI Act: What Does It Mean for Your Security and Compliance after the Omnibus Agreement (May 2026)?

 These risks show why AI security testing is becoming essential.

-How to prepare your organization for August 2026
+How to prepare your organization for the new deadlines (Dec 2026, Dec 2027, Aug 2028)

 Organizations preparing for the EU AI Act should follow a structured approach.